 "I noticed...., and I know..., so I'm thinking..."

 Have your readers break down their thinking into steps.
-Color code it if you have to for those literal thinkers and visual learners.
+Color code it for those literal thinkers and visual learners.

 Have your readers write the clues in a text, then write what they already know and have them add that together to make an inference.

-Use a photograph (see below) to really illustrate this inferring equation.
+Use a visual (see photo) to really illustrate this inferring equation.

-If students are visual learners, they need to SEE how inferring looks.
+If students are visual learners, they need to SEE how inferring works.

 Use a simple graphic to illustrate how a reader takes in details, connects it with his/her background knowledge (schema) and creates an inference.